 Instructions

-- Marinate the Tuna: Whisk up ¼ cup soy sauce, 2 tablespoons sesame oil, 1 tablespoon ginger, 2 minced garlic cloves, 2 chopped scallions, and lime juice in a bowl.
-Pop those ahi steaks in a zip-top bag with the marinade and chill for 30 minutes to 2 hours, flippin’ halfway.
-Don’t overdo it, or they’ll get mushy!
+- Marinate the Tuna: Whisk ¼ cup soy sauce, 2 tablespoons sesame oil, 1 tablespoon ginger, 2 minced garlic cloves, 2 chopped scallions, and lime juice in a bowl.
+Place ahi steaks in a zip-top bag with the marinade and chill for 30 minutes to 2 hours, flippin’ halfway.
+Don’t marinate too long—it can get mushy!

-- Fire Up the Smoker: Get your smoker to 225-250°F—nice and steady.
-Toss in apple or cherry wood chips for a light, coastal smoke that won’t overpower the tuna.
+- Fire Up the Smoker: Heat your smoker to 225-250°F, keepin’ it steady.
+Add apple or cherry wood chips for a light, coastal smoke that complements the tuna’s flavor.

-- Heat the Salt Block: Meanwhile, start warmin’ that salt block on a grill or stovetop.
-Begin on low heat, crankin’ up slowly to 500°F over 30-45 minutes.
-Test it with a water drop—it should sizzle and vanish.
-Use gloves, y’all—this thing’s hot!
+- Heat the Salt Block: Warm the salt block on a grill or stovetop, startin’ low and slowly reachin’ 500°F over 30-45 minutes.
+Test with a water drop—it should sizzle and vanish.
+Wear gloves—this block gets hot!

-- Sear on the Salt Block: Carefully move the tuna to the hot salt block.
-Sear each side for 1-2 minutes to get a salty crust without cookin’ through.
-It’s like a quick dip in the ocean!
+- Sear on the Salt Block: Move the tuna to the hot salt block, searin’ each side for 1-2 minutes for a briny crust.
+It’s like a quick dip in the sea!

-- Serve It Up: Let the tuna rest for a couple minutes, then slice thin.
-Serve on that salt block for extra flair, with white rice or a fennel salad for a beachy vibe.
+- Serve It Up: Rest the tuna for 2 minutes, then slice thin.
+Serve on the salt block with white rice or a fennel salad for a beachy vibe.

 Shopping List